Procedure Guide ·Neuter ·2026

 4What are the risks of neutering a dog?

-Neutering is very safe with a complication rate below 3%.
-Possible risks include infection, bleeding, scrotal swelling, and adverse anesthesia reaction.
-Long-term, neutered dogs tend to gain weight more easily; some studies suggest early neutering in large breeds may slightly increase joint disorder risk.
+Complication rate below 3%.
+Possible: infection, bleeding, scrotal swelling, anesthesia reaction.
+Long-term: neutered dogs gain weight more easily.
+Early neutering in large breeds may slightly increase joint disorder risk.

 5What is a cryptorchid neuter?